CoulsonZhang/Deep_Structure/README.md

         * "Title": The title of the paper.
         * "PaperID": The MathSciNet ID of the paper.
         * "Authors": A list of pairs, where each pair contains an author's name and their MathSciNet ID.
-        * "Journal_Name": The name of the journal the paper was published in.
+        * "Journal_Name": The name of the journal the paper was published in and the journal ID, as a list.
         * "Publication_Year": The year the paper was published.
         * "References": A list of the MathSciNet IDs of papers that are referenced by the paper in question.
 If there are no references, this list can be empty.
         * "Codes": The classification codes for the paper.